miguel76/personal-info/CV.md

 Publications
 ------------
 * P Bottoni, M Ceriani:
   __Towards an Ontology-Based Generic Pipeline Editor__.
 	DNIS 2015: 56-73
 * P Bottoni, M Ceriani:
   __SWOWS and Dynamic Queries to build Browsing Applications on Linked Data__.
   Journal of Visual Languages and Computing 25(6): 738-744 (2014)
 * M Ceriani, P Bottoni, S Ventura, A Talamo:
   __Collaborative multimedia content creation and sharing by older adults__.
   AVI 2014: 345-346
 * P Bottoni, M Ceriani:
   __SWOWS and Dynamic Queries to build Browsing Applications on Linked Data__.
   DMS 2014: 121-127
 * P Bottoni, M Ceriani:
   __A Dataflow Platform for In-silico Experiments Based on Linked Data__.
   DNIS 2014: 112-131
 * A Talamo, S Ventura, S Giorgi, M Ceriani, P Bottoni, B Mellini:
   __"_Do the gestures you think of_": creating affordances in codesign__.
   CHItaly 2013: 22
 * P Bottoni, M Ceriani, S Valentini:
   __A user interface to build interactive visualizations for the semantic web__.
   ISWC (Posters & Demos) 2013: 165-168
 * S Giorgi, M Ceriani, P Bottoni, A Talamo, S Ruggiero:
   __Keeping "InTOUCH": An Ongoing Co-design Project to Share Memories, Skills and Demands through an Interactive Table__.
   SouthCHI 2013: 633-640
-* D Cozzetto, A Kryshtafovych, M Ceriani, A Tramontano, __Assessment of predictions in the model quality assessment category__,
+* D Cozzetto, A Kryshtafovych, M Ceriani, A Tramontano:
+  __Assessment of predictions in the model quality assessment category__,
   Proteins: Structure, Function, and Bioinformatics 69 (S8), 175-183, Wiley, 2007